How We Help:

 • Discharge upgrades and correction of military records cases

-• Estate planning matters (wills, health care proxies, funeral planning directives, living wills, trusts, and special needs trusts, guardianships and conservatorships, and probate of estates)
+• Estate planning matters (wills, health care proxies, funeral planning directives, living wills/medical directives, and special needs trusts, guardianships and conservatorships, and VA Fiduciary appointments)

 We also provide legal education trainings to community groups and service providers on topics relevant to veterans.
 If you are interested in receiving or hosting a training, please contact us.

 The Veterans Law Unit is the primary vehicle through which LSC serves the legal needs of veterans.
 In the Veterans Law Unit, we represent veterans (and their survivors) in cases involving VA benefits, Massachusetts Veterans’ Services Benefits, discharge upgrades, and estate planning matters.
 The Veterans Law Unit, however, is not the only way LSC helps veterans who have unmet legal needs.
 Four other LSC projects focus either exclusively or substantially on representing veterans.
 These are:

 We encourage you to click on the links for these projects to learn more about these areas of law and LSC’s commitment to meeting the legal needs of veterans.